Norcocaine: Toxicity

 The LD50 of norcocaine has been studied in mice.
-When administered by the intraperitoneal route the LD50 in mice was 40 mg/kg.
+When administered by the intraperitoneal route, the LD50 in mice was 40 mg/kg.

-Role in hair drug testing controversy
+Controversy

 Some researchers have suggested that hair drug testing for cocaine use should include testing for metabolites like norcocaine.
 The basis for this suggestion is the potential for external contamination of hair during testing.
 There is considerable debate about whether current means of washing hair samples are sufficient for removing external contamination.
-Some researchers state the methods are sufficient, while others state the residual contamination may result in a false positive test.
+Some researchers state the methods are sufficient, while others state, the residual contamination may result in a false positive test.
 Metabolites of cocaine, like norcocaine, in addition to cocaine, should be present in samples from drug users.
 Authors have stated that the metabolites should be present in any samples declared positive.
 Issues arise because the metabolites are present in only low concentrations.
 If the metabolites are present, it is possible for them to be from other contamination.